siberianfox/tinygwiki/TinyG-Boot-Loader.md

 Use the Avrdude distributed with the Arduino - it's pretty up to date.

 ## Flashing the Boot Loader onto the Xmega Chip
 The following instructions explain how to flash the boot loader using Atmel Studio6.
 AVRStudio4 is similar, as would be command-line operation.
-These instructions use the xboot-boot.hex file already in the project.
+These instructions use the xboot.hex file already in the project.
 If you want to compile go to the next section.

 **Step 1**.
 Get the right programmer.
 The xmega requires PDI programming.
 Use the Atmel [AVRISP mkii](http://www.mouser.com/ProductDetail/Atmel/ATAVRISP2/?qs=%2fha2pyFaduiLEF45YHzXlzYdfQlCIaNgRBHMmCoiTxs%3d) or some other programmer that supports PDI programming.
 Plug the programmer into TinyG and apply power to TinyG.